 Who doesn’t post their favorite photos?!
 And so, she has the inclination to post a photo every now and again that makes her smile and shares a bit of the love she harbors for her husband.

-5. Later on, (like 4+ months into marriage), she will come across a wedding photo that simply makes her smile and she will desire to express that happiness.
+5. A few months later, she will come across a wedding photo that simply makes her smile and she will desire to express that happiness.

 Marriage is a string of ordinary moments, until suddenly, it takes your breath away.
 So when that happens, she may want to explode for happiness and she may just do that on Instagram or Facebook.
 And that’s OK.